codydunne/safelinks-cleaner/README.md

 ## Known issues

 * This is a janky proof-of-concept extension!
-It currently makes writing on Superhuman a little flaky, in particular when using modifier keys and arrows to move the cursor and select text.
 * Proofpoint Essentials URL Defense v3 regex is incomplete.
-* It does not always work with Outlook.
+* It generally would work with Outlook and Gmail, but the message compose field needs to be treated differently (just like the SuperHuman compose fields).
+This wouldn't be hard to do.
+If you want to try it, just add the sites you want it to work on in [manifest.json](./manifest.json).
+E.g.,

+    ```js
+    "matches": [
+        "*://outlook.office.com/*",
+        "*://outlook.office365.com/*",
+        "*://outlook.office365.us/*",
+        "*://mail.superhuman.com/*",
+        "*://mail.google.com/*"
+    ],
+    ```

+* If you copy and paste a SafeLink or URL Defense link into a compose window, it will not be cleaned.
+Continuously cleaning the compose window creates UI issues with text selection and cursor movement.
 * This does not handle nested use of both SafeLinks and URL Defense in the same link.

 ## Attribution